Waldemar Sjölander: Artistry

 Sjölander painted, sculpted and did printmaking during his career, designing over 500 of the tools he used.
 In painting he worked in oils and in printing he worked in etching, dry point, lithography and monotype.
 He sculpted three-dimensional works along with reliefs (his specialty) in plaster, bronze and wood, with wood his most expressive medium.
 He often obtained his materials on his travels in Mexico, such as mahogany from Veracruz.

 The artist's work, especially his painting, is noted for its use of color.
 In Sweden he was a member of a group called the "Colorists of Gothenburg" as an art movement in that country, which experimented with colors not before used there.
 When he arrived to Mexico, nature and the colors common in Mexico were very different from his home country and changes to his art began almost immediately, although in both places nature played a dominant role.
 His earlier work used bolder colors than later work, which became more subtle and delicate.
 Fernando Gamboa wrote that "His autonomy lies in his color, in the rich hues that never shatter the surface of the painting; the balance and originality of his sculptures reveal a unique resolution of form and style.

 A large number of his paintings, reliefs and engraving relate to man and landscape, with only a few portraits such as one of his wife, Aurora, in 1952.
-His early work was more figurative, showing influence from Edvard Munch (who he met in Oslo), Pablo Picasso, Henri Matisse and Pierre Bonnard and northern European Expressionism, due to his formal training.
+His early work was more figurative, showing influence from Edvard Munch (whom he met in Oslo), Pablo Picasso, Henri Matisse and Pierre Bonnard and northern European Expressionism, due to his formal training.
 Although he was of the age of the Mexican Muralists, in Mexico he became part of the following Generación de la Ruptura.
 His work gradually became less figurative.
 By the end of the 1950s and early 1960s, the human figure began to divide and by the 1970s and early 1980s he work was more of an abstract analysis of form with silhouettes.